LinkedIn Profile Headshot

 It also removes clutter.
 The background is a simple dark gray studio setup with a soft gradient and vignette effect, which keeps attention on the face.
 For LinkedIn and similar business surfaces, that usually performs better than busy office scenes, fake coworking spaces, or decorative props that distract from the subject.

-This page is a strong fit for job seekers, consultants, startup founders, operators, sales professionals, recruiters, agency owners, and anyone updating a business-facing profile.
-It is especially useful when you need a cleaner headshot quickly but do not want to book an expensive studio session just to upgrade LinkedIn, a company bio, or a resume landing page.
+This page is a strong fit for job seekers, consultants, sales professionals, recruiters, agency owners, and anyone updating a hiring-facing business profile.
+It is especially useful when you need a cleaner headshot quickly but do not want to book an expensive studio session just to upgrade LinkedIn or a resume landing page.

 Why Use Nano Banana For This Instead Of A Traditional Studio